HAPPY DAYS

 “What about the dark web?” asked Jules.
 “Apparently, you can buy anything on the dark web.”

 Joe giggled again.
-“Mate, I don’t have the first clue what the dark web is, let alone buy something off it.”
+“Mate, I don’t have the first clue what the dark web is, let alone buy something off of it.”

-That bloody awful giggle again!
 “What do you want a gun for, anyway?
 Thinking of shooting someone?”

 Joe didn’t answer at first.
 He didn’t even giggle.
 He just filled the air with a very pregnant pause.